PKUcoldkeyboard/PKUcoldkeyboard/README.md

 ## Hi There👋

-I'm cuterwrite, a PhD student of Computer Science.
+I'm cuterwrite, a Ph.D.
+Student of Computer Science.
 Good to see you on my Github page!

 I publish open source software here.
 All the repositories are at your disposal.